ArnaudRinquin/blog/2015-10-01-experimenting-with-react-native.md

 This is something we didn't do, but we know it is possible to share most of your code between apps.

-If you follow [Dan Abramov](https://github.com/gaearon)'s [_Smart and Dumb components_](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) guidelines, most of the complexity of you application will be abstracted out of the view layer, hooked using usually thin _Smart_ components wrapping platform specific but simple _Dumb_ components.
+If you follow [Dan Abramov](https://github.com/gaearon)'s [_Smart and Dumb components_](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) guidelines, most of the complexity of your application will be abstracted out of the view layer, hooked using usually thin _Smart_ components wrapping platform specific but simple _Dumb_ components.

 ![react-native-smart-dumb](./images/react-native-smart-dumb.png)